conformal/yubikey/README.md

 [![Build Status](https://travis-ci.org/conformal/yubikey.png?branch=master)]
 (https://travis-ci.org/conformal/yubikey)

-Package yubikey implements the [Yubico](http://www.yubico.com) [yubikey](http://www.yubico.com/products/yubikey-hardware/) API.
+Package yubikey implements the [Yubico](http://www.yubico.com) [YubiKey](http://www.yubico.com/products/yubikey-hardware/) API.

 ## Example

-The package needs to know the secret key of the Yubikey token; this may be stored as a string.
+The package needs to know the secret key of the YubiKey token; this may be stored as a string.
 For example, the secret key could be loaded from a file with: